 The trip to visit this one culture country took place from January 22-25, 2014.
 I called it one culture country because between Indonesia and Malaysia had the same culture, namely Melayu/ Malaya and many descendants from Indonesia who resided in Malaysia, and even said that there was a government control in Malaysia.

 Here’s our itinerary while in Malaysia.

 Day # 1 KLCC (Petrosains & Aquaria)

-We depart from Jakarta by air asia with a promo price of IDR 100,000 / USD 7 per seat, very cheap.
+We depart from Jakarta by Air Asia with a promo price of IDR 100,000 / USD 7 per seat, very cheap.
 There is not much difference between Jakarta and Kuala Lumpur, as the State Capital City.
-For the Malaysian Government Center itself located in Putra Jaya.
+The Malaysian Government Center itself located in Putra Jaya.